Christ Lutheran moving forward in time of transition

 “As we move forward, we’ll be looking at how we can go out in the community and share the love of Christ with everyone in Adams County,” Wright said.
 “We bring in families from all around the area, and while some of them are members of our church, most of them are not.
 We want to keep finding ways to take that love of Christ into the community and have plans to do that.

-Programs plugged and ready to go include the school's annual Christmas program held in the sanctuary, a pair of spring music programs, and hands-on work packing meal containers for the Open Table food ministry operated through Orphan Grain Train and hosted at First Presbyterian Church in Hastings.
-HEARTS AND HANDS AGAIINST HUNGER
+Programs plugged and ready to go include the school’s annual Christmas program held in the sanctuary, a pair of spring music programs, and hands-on work packing meal containers for the Open Table sack lunch ministry.

 New ideas to be rolled out include a Veterans Day presentation honoring seniors and area veterans and the addition of ukulele instruction for older students in the school’s music program.